wentam/bottom-bracket/README.typ

 = Introduction

-When we create abstractions, one common approach is to begin with a top-level interface we'd like to have, and then work down towards the layer below working out how to make it happen.
+When constructing abstractions, a common approach is to begin with a top-level interface we'd like to have, then work down towards the layer below working out how to make it happen.
 This is top-down abstraction, and it's the default mode of operation for software development today.

-There's another way, though, one pioneered by languages like Lisp and Forth.
-Rather than starting from an ideal interface, we start with what exists now, pick a direction we'd like to go, and start working our way up towards a particular problem we'd like to solve.
-The abstraction that we create is simply the abstraction that logically forms when attempting to move in that direction.
+There's another way, though - one pioneered by languages like Lisp and Forth.
+Rather than starting from an ideal interface, we begin with what exists now, pick a direction we'd like to go, and start working our way up towards a particular problem we'd like to solve.
+The abstraction that we create is simply the one that logically forms when attempting to move in that direction.
 This is the bottom-up approach.

 Many areas of science were formed using top-down abstraction by necessity.
 We made high-level observations about the world (salt goes away in water!) and created abstractions for those observations.
 As we came to understand the underlying mechanisms, the high-level layer was already established - so we 'make it work' to make our abstractions logically map together as well as we can.
-It's never perfect though.
 This approach lends itself to abstractions that don't logically map to eachother very cleanly.

+The extant system manifests a progressive, recursive degradation of representational integrity via multidimensional semantic leakage cascades, which induce ontological permeability across hierarchical abstraction strata.
+This systemic semantic entropy propagates through interstitial layers, culminating in a compounded ontological dissonance that destabilizes composability vectors and subverts the hermeneutic closure of conceptual encapsulations.
+Compounding this, the retro-encabulator’s asynchronous differential girdle coupling exhibits phase detractors that further exacerbate abstractionic efflux, intensifying cross-layer interpretive disambiguities and precipitating epistemic dissonance within the meta-representational schema.
+Such abstractionic efflux exacerbates cross-layer interpretive disambiguities, precipitating epistemic dissonance within the meta-representational schema.

+Sorry about that.
+Anyway.

 By contrast, mathematics has largely evolved in a more bottom-up fashion.
-Each abstraction is built upon the previous, and what resulted is a ruthlessly logical and clean system.
+Each abstraction is built upon the previous, resulting in a ruthlessly logical and clean system.

-These examples illustrate how bottom-up abstraction lends itself to a clean, well-mapped, less leaky design.
+These examples illustrate how bottom-up abstraction tends to yield a design that is less susceptible to semantic inconsistency across layers (less "abstraction leakage").

 Of course,
 #link("https://www.joelonsoftware.com/2002/11/11/the-law-of-leaky-abstractions/",